 - A good standard of education including GCSE passes (or equivalent) in English and Mathematics and/or equivalent experience.
 (E) - Excellent literacy and numeracy skills.
 (E) - Excellent interpersonal and communication skills.
-(E)

-- Excellent customer care skills.
-(E) - Excellent IT skills with a good working knowledge of MS Office, Word, Excel and Outlook.
+(E) - Excellent customer care skills.
 (E) - A good working knowledge of using computerised EPOS systems.
-(D) - Basic understanding of Health and Safety within a cultural venue/environment.
+(D) - Basic understanding of Health and

+Safety within a café, restaurant or hospitality environment.
 (D)